ubinexus/sonic-utilities/doc/Command-Reference.md

   This command will change mode from either access or trunk to routed mode.
   ```

-_NOTE: When the interface is in routed mode, VLAN|s cannot be added to the interface_
+_NOTE: When the interface is in routed mode, VLAN|s cannot be added to the interface or to the PortChannel.
+If user wants to assign IP address on a port or on a PortChannel, switchport mode should be in "routed" else it will not assign IP_

 **config proxy_arp enabled/disabled**